Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Another way to prevent compression is by using freshly roasted beans.
 The oils in coffee beans begin to break down soon after roasting, leading to a stale taste that can contribute to bitterness.

-4. Use Low To Medium Heat
+4. Maintain Low to Medium Heat

 Using high heat can cause the coffee to over-extract and become overly bitter.